Site indexing policy

 To exclude just one directory (and its subdirectories), say, the /images/ directory, the file should look like this:

 Web site administrators can allow or disallow specific robots from visiting part or all of their site.
-Integral crawler identifies itself as ia_archiver, and so to allow ia_archiver to visit (while preventing all others), your robots.txt file should look like this:
+Integral crawlers identify themselves as ias_crawler and ias_wombles, and so to allow ias_crawler and/or ias_wombles to visit (while preventing all others), your robots.txt file should look like this:

-To prevent ia_archiver from visiting (while allowing all others), your robots.txt file should look like this:
+To prevent ias_crawler from visiting (while allowing all others), your robots.txt file should look like this:

 For more information regarding robots, crawling, and robots.txt visit the Web Robots Pages at www.robotstxt.org, an excellent source for the latest information on the Standard for Robots Exclusion.

 There are a few reasons that Integral may not have visited your site.
 Your site may be new or we may not have been directed to your site by our Brand, Agency, or Ad-Network partners.
 It is also possible that your web site administrator has disallowed crawlers from visiting your site.
 Please read the information about robots.txt that we have provided above to ensure your preferences are being honored.